“How far will a woman go to possess a 19 year old boy?”

-The film is premised on Dennis’ character being a psychotic sexually repressed woman who’s loneliness has driven her to a spiraling madness.
-She is portrayed as the figure of an archaic high born spinster devoid of emotional or physical connection to her own body nor any other individual, male or female.
+The film is premised on Dennis’ character being a psychotic sexually repressed woman whose loneliness has driven her to a spiraling madness.
+She is portrayed as the figure of an archaic high-born spinster devoid of emotional or physical connection to her own body or any other individual, male or female.
 A sexless drone living outside the world in her own isolated imprisonment/apartment in Vancouver left to her by her wealthy deceased mother.
 Frances carries on the ritual of entertaining her mother’s older friends out of an empty obligation filled with no joy or passion for life.

-I’ve not read Richard Miles book, but I think that this story most likely had the characters’ motivations more fleshed out, it would have made for a compelling stage piece.
+I’ve not read Richard Miles’s book, but I think that this story most likely had the characters’ motivations more fleshed out, it would have made for a compelling stage piece.

 Altman doesn’t give us a lot of information, he usually makes the audience infer from the actors what their motivations are.
 My guess is that it’s a little of both.

-But the film uses artifacts of growing older to symbolize Frances’ revulsion of time honored traditions and older people.
-Though she surrounds herself with remnants of a past way of life handed down by her mother, her growing antagonism and loneliness sparks her madness.
+But the film uses artifacts of growing older to symbolize Frances’ revulsion of time-honored traditions and older people.
+Though she surrounds herself with remnants of a past way of life handed down by her mother, her growing antagonism and loneliness spark her madness.

 A lone passerby drops off a newspaper in the trash can by the bench and Burns uses it as a blanket to shield himself from getting wet.
 This action creates an aura of a poignant soul at the mercy of the elements– an influence that draws the boy closer to Frances’ gaze.
 A praying mantis who has stumbled onto her mate/prey sanctuary.

-She sends her guests away early and runs outside standing behind the chain link fence of the apartment complex, an almost prison like effect is constructed.
+She sends her guests away early and runs outside standing behind the chain link fence of the apartment complex, an almost prison-like effect is constructed.
 She calls to the boy from her fortress.
-He comes to the fencing and Francis invites him in to her apartment to dry off.
-She then runs him a bath and begins to dote on him, feeding him, playing him records of various varieties of music.
+He comes to the fencing and Francis invites him into her apartment to dry off.
+She then runs him a bath and begins to dote on him, feeding him, and playing him records of various varieties of music.
 She hovers over him as if he were a stray puppy or as the New York Times reviewer(Howard Thompson) referred to him as a young colt, she has found.

-In Peter Shelley’s Grande Dame Guignol Cinema he makes an interesting observation about the way Kovacs lenses Frances in shadow as if she is a ‘female monster’ when she asks ‘the boy’ to stay.
-Also suggesting that Altman presents Frances personae likened to ‘vampirism’ as she wears her hair down at night.
+In Peter Shelley’s Grande Dame Guignol Cinema, he makes an interesting observation about the way Kovacs lenses Frances in shadow as if she is a ‘female monster’ when she asks ‘the boy’ to stay.
+This also suggests that Altman presents Frances’s personae likened to ‘vampirism’ as she wears her hair down at night.

 Early on we sense that his being mute is a ruse, we also see glimpses of Francis knowing all too well, that he is only playing mute.
 But she is suddenly drawn to him and now their game has commenced which plays out very tediously, yet compelling all the same.

-Nina is a hyper sexual sister, who has more than incestuous overtones for her little brother.
+Nina is a hypersexual sister, who has more than incestuous overtones for her little brother.
 The Boy also has a strain of sexual dysfunction in him as well.
-There are no boundaries as his sister has sex with her boyfriend while her brother watches on the fire escape outside her window.
+There are no boundaries as his sister has sex with her boyfriend while her brother watches the fire escape outside her window.
 Later on, she shows up uninvited to Francis’ apartment and takes a bath, she plunges him into the tub with her and then while lying on the bed naked tells him that he excites her and she excites him.
 If not for her breaking the tense and perverse moment with laughter, we might have seen the boy move onto the bed to have sexual relations with her.
 These are streetwise and blamelessly ruthless children.
-Apparently the mother is non involved and these siblings are out to fend for themselves.
-There is no familiar foundation from which they spring from, and so they seem to wander aimlessly, pleasuring themselves with what ever comes their way.
+Apparently, the mother is noninvolved and these siblings are out to fend for themselves.
+There is no familiar foundation from which they spring from, and so they seem to wander aimlessly, pleasuring themselves with whatever comes their way.

 After the first night of Francis’ treacly verbal stroking of her new pet, she tucks him into bed like a child, and then she locks the door.
 He is able to sneak away through the window to retreat back to his origin.
 To meet up with his sister.
 To relate the strange situation he has stumbled into.
 But we get the first sign that this diversion, this subterfuge will not end well.